-- 1. The master asserts LMACTIVE and LMOPENREQ to request opening the interface. - a.
-The master might assert LMACTIVE before LMOPENREQ. - b.
-It is permitted, but not expected, for the master to assert LMACTIVE after asserting LMOPENACK. - The slave asserts LMOPENACK to accept opening the interface, and asserts LACREDIT and LCCREDIT to send request and completion credits.
-These can be asserted in any cycle that LMOPENACK is asserted... - The master sees that LMOPENACK is asserted and in the next cycle, asserts LRCREDIT to send response credits and starts providing LR credits.
+- 1. The Manager asserts LMACTIVE and LMOPENREQ to request opening the interface. - a.
+The Manager might assert LMACTIVE before LMOPENREQ. - b.
+It is permitted, but not expected, for the Manager to assert LMACTIVE after asserting LMOPENACK. - 2.
+The Subordinate asserts LMOPENACK to accept opening the interface, and asserts LACREDIT and LCCREDIT to send request and completion credits.
+These can be asserted in any cycle that LMOPENACK is asserted. - 3.
+The Manager sees that LMOPENACK is asserted and in the next cycle, asserts LRCREDIT to send response credits and starts providing LR credits.
 It also uses LA credits to start issuing requests on the LA channel.